yeatmanlab/create-roar-app/docs/docs/about/contributing.md

 Some of our favorites include the [git Handbook][link_handbook] and the [Software Carpentry introduction to git][link_swc_intro].

+## Writing Markdown

 On GitHub, you'll use [Markdown][markdown] to chat in issues and pull requests.
 You'll also use Markdown to contribute to the documentation in this developer's guide.
-You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
+You can think of Markdown as a few little symbols around your text that will render the text with a little bit of formatting.
 For example, you could write words as bold (`**bold**`), or in italics (`*italics*`), or as a [link][rick_roll] (`[link](https://youtu.be/dQw4w9WgXcQ)`) to another webpage.

 GitHub has a really helpful page for getting started with [writing and formatting Markdown on GitHub][writing_formatting_github].

-## Understanding issues
+## Understanding GitHub issues

 Every project on GitHub uses [issues][link_issues] slightly differently.
 The following outlines how the *ROAR* developers think about these tools.